ag2816/TorontoWalks/README.md

 #### Stage 4: Find best stops within range of Starting Coordinates

 * Now we need to trim this list back to reality and find the best matched stops within a reasonable distance of the walk starting point.
-* Assumed user could generally comfortably visit 12 POIs in an hour within a radius of 1 KM (1000 meters) from the starting point
+* The calculation is based on the assumptions that a user could comfortably visit 12 POIs in an hour within a radius of 1 KM (1000 meters) from the starting point
-* More information on this function can be found here: https://github.com/ag2816/TorontoWalks/blob/master/docs/FindPointsWithinDistance.md
+* More detailed information on this function can be found here: https://github.com/ag2816/TorontoWalks/blob/master/docs/FindPointsWithinDistance.md
+* This worked well and returned decent walks.
+But sometimes the stops ended up clustered on the extreme edges of the available radius around the starting point, making for a much longer walk than desired.
-* But found that the generated walks were often unreasonably long and so decided to add an extra step to cluster the found "best" stops in a more concentrated geographic cluster.
-The following image is a perfect example of a generated walk that could clearly have benefited from some clustering
+* The following image is a perfect example of a generated walk that could clearly have benefited from some clustering

 ![](https://github.com/ag2816/TorontoWalks/blob/master/docs/images/ExampleWalkBeforeClustering.png)

+* My solution was to add an extra step to cluster the found "best" stops in a more concentrated geographic cluster.

 **Clustering Overview**